MaxLeiter/sortablejs-vue3/README.md

 ![GIF of the demo being used](./readme/demo.gif)

 This is a thin wrapper around the great [SortableJS](https://github.com/SortableJS/Sortable) library.
 I had many issues migrating from Vue.Draggable to vue.draggable.next, and after briefly investigating I decided that it was too complicated and a smaller solution was the answer.
-This wrapper tries to keep you as close to Sortable as possible (wrapper libaries seem to re-implement or unnecessarily wrap a lot of code).
+This wrapper attempts to keep you as close to Sortable as possible.

-Note that this library is small enough (see [Sortable.vue](https://github.com/MaxLeiter/sortablejs-vue3/blob/main/src/components/Sortable.vue) for what you really need) that I recommend including it in your project without using npm and importing it as a local component.
-All you need is the linked file.

 ### Why not use \<other library\>?